sarus-tech/tf2-published-models/README.md

 The required packages are managed with `pipenv` and can be installed using `pipenv install`.
 Please see the [pipenv documentation](https://pipenv-fork.readthedocs.io/en/latest/) for more information.

+## Philosophy

+These models' implementations are intended to be easy to read and to adapt by making use of the latest Tensorflow 2 library and Keras API.

 ## Basic usage

 To install and train a model.